zilliztech/zdoc/versioned_docs/version-byoc/tutorials/data-import/data-import-zero-to-hero.md

 <Admonition type="info" icon="📘" title="Notes">

-The **object_url** should be a valid URL to a file or folder in the remote bucket.
-In the code provided, the **format()** method is used to combine the bucket name and the data path returned by the writer to create a valid object URL.
+<p>The <strong>object_url</strong> should be a valid URL to a file or folder in the remote bucket.
+In the code provided, the <strong>format()</strong> method is used to combine the bucket name and the data path returned by the writer to create a valid object URL.</p>

-If the data and target collection are hosted by Google Cloud, the object URL should be similar to **gs://remote-bucket/file-path**.
-For applicable URI to prefix the data path returned by the writer, please refer to [Prepare Source Data](./prepare-source-data).
+<p>If the data and target collection are hosted by Google Cloud, the object URL should be similar to <strong>gs://remote-bucket/file-path</strong>.
+For applicable URI to prefix the data path returned by the writer, please refer to <a href="./prepare-source-data">Prepare Source Data</a>.</p>

 </Admonition>